 Eat Jeju Black Pork at Tam Gung Restaurant

-The island is renowned for its Black Pork BBQ’s and these restaurants can be found on every street corner in Jeju.
+The island is renowned for its Black Pork Korean BBQ and these restaurants can be found on every street corner in Jeju.

 The meat is in a league of its own, tender and juicy.
-The name “Black Pork” is derived from the color of the pig’s hair and not the color of the meat itself.
+The name “Black Pork” is derived from the pig’s hair color and not the meat itself.

 Because of its exclusivity to Jeju Island, the price for a Jeju Black Pork BBQ is higher than its mainland counterparts.
-But is it worth the 18 000 KRW ($15) price tag it comes along with?
-YES!
+But is it worth it!

-Day 3 of your Jeju itinerary is all about nature and getting out and about to discover some truly magnificent Jeju Island attractions.
+Day 3 of your Jeju itinerary is all about nature and getting out and about discovering some truly magnificent Jeju Island attractions.

 Explore the Jeju Olle Trails